 A federal king mackerel commercial vessel permit is required to retain king mackerel in excess of the bag limit in federal waters of the Gulf of Mexico (Gulf) and Atlantic.
 These permits are limited access.
-In addition, a limited-access gillnet permit is required to use gillnets in the Gulf Florida West Coast Southern Subzone.
+In addition, a limited-access gillnet permit is required to use gillnets in the Florida West Coast Southern Subzone.
 As of April 21, 2015, there were 1,342 valid or renewable federal commercial king mackerel permits, and 21 valid or renewable gillnet permits.

-For the commercial sector, the area occupied by Gulf migratory group king mackerel is divided into four areas within the Gulf of Mexico: the Western Zone, Florida West Coast Northern Subzone, and Florida West Coast Southern Subzone.
+For the commercial sector, the area occupied by Gulf migratory group king mackerel is divided into four areas within the Gulf: the Western Zone, Florida West Coast Northern Subzone, Florida West Coast Southern Subzone, and the Florida East Coast Subzone.
 The Western Zone extends from the southern border of Texas to the Alabama/Florida state line, and the fishing year for this zone is July 1 - June 30.
 The Florida West Coast Northern Subzone includes waters from the Alabama/Florida state line to the Lee/Collier county line, with a fishing year from October 1 - September 30.
-The Florida West Coast Southern Subzone includes waters from the Lee/Collier county line to the Collier/Monroe county line from April 1 - October 31, and from the Lee/Collier county line to the Monroe/Dade County line from November 1 - March 31 (revisions to the Florida West Coast Southern Subzone boundaries are currently being considered in CMP Amendment 26).
+The Florida West Coast Southern Subzone includes waters from the Lee/Collier county line to the Collier/Monroe county line from April 1 - October 31, and from the Lee/Collier county line to the Monroe/Dade County line from November 1 - March 31 (revisions to the Florida West Coast Southern Subzone boundaries are currently being considered in Amendment 26).
 The fishing year for the Florida West Coast Southern Subzone is from July 1 - June 30; however, the gillnet component of the commercial king mackerel fishing sector is closed from July 1 until the day after the Martin Luther King, Jr. holiday.
 Gillnet fishing is allowed during the first weekend thereafter, but not on subsequent weekends.
+The Florida East Coast Subzone only exists November through March each year, and is managed by the South Atlantic Fishery Management Council.

 The gillnet component of the commercial king mackerel fishing sector has a long history in south Florida, particularly the Florida Keys.
 The primary fishing area has historically been in waters northwest of Key West, Florida and south of Lee County, Florida.
-However, the use of this gear has been restricted under state and federal regulations, particularly CMP Amendment 9 (GMFMC 2000).
+However, the use of this gear has been restricted under state and federal regulations, particularly Amendment 9 (GMFMC 2000).
 Gillnets used for king mackerel have nylon mesh with a center band of monofilament mesh commonly 4-3/4 inches stretched, which is also the minimum size allowed.
 Nets can fish effectively in waters 55 to 60 feet in depth.
 Gillnet vessels use power rollers for net retrieval, and aircraft are used to spot schools of king mackerel before the nets are struck or set.
-Bycatch of other species is rare for this fishery, since the spotter planes direct the gillnet deployment efforts of the fishing vessels around schooling king mackerel on the water's surface.
+Bycatch of other species is rare for this fishery, because the spotter planes direct the gillnet deployment efforts of the fishing vessels around schooling king mackerel on the water's surface.

-In the Florida West Coast Southern Subzone, the gillnet quota is equal to the hook-and-line quota at 551,448 lbs with a trip limit of 25,000 lbs.
+In the Florida West Coast Southern Subzone, the gillnet quota is equal to the hook-and-line quota at 551,448 lbs, and has a trip limit of 25,000 lbs.
 The fishing year ends June 30, but the quota is usually reached within one to two weeks after opening.
 Vessels with a commercial king mackerel permit and a commercial king mackerel gillnet permit may not harvest king mackerel with gear other than a run-around gillnet; therefore, the gillnet component cannot also harvest fish using hook-and-line gear after the gillnet season is closed.
-Recent landings for the gillnet component of the commercial king mackerel fishery are shown in Table 1.1.1.
+Recent landings of king mackerel by gillnet are shown in Table 1.1.1.